dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/cloud-upgrade-instructions.md

 description: "Instructions for upgrading a dbt Cloud account after the trial ends."
 ---

 dbt Cloud offers [several plans](https://www.getdbt.com/pricing/) with different features that meet your needs.
-This document is for dbt Cloud users and explains how to select a plan in order to continue using dbt Cloud.
+This document is for dbt Cloud admins and explains how to select a plan in order to continue using dbt Cloud.

 :::tip Before you begin
 - You **_must_** be part of the [Owner](/docs/collaborate/manage-access/self-service-permissions) user group to make billing changes.
 Users not included in this group will not see these options.
 - All amounts shown in dbt Cloud are in U.S. Dollars (USD)
+- When your trial expires, your account's default plan enrollment will be a Team plan.
 :::